What is the best treatment for a broken (fractured) and/or dislocated collarbone (clavicle)?

-You are in extreme pain despite the medications and have been unable to sleep at all to the extent your suffering is making you mentally unstable and extremely fragile (if you have a history of mental issues such as depression or suicide ideation, then let them know).
+You are in extreme pain despite the medications and could not sleep at all to the extent your suffering is making you mentally unstable and extremely fragile (if you have a history of mental issues such as depression or suicide ideation, then let them know).

-Be honest about what you say - no fibs please - but be to the point and assertive, otherwise you may be overlooked.
+Be honest about what you say - no fibs please - but be to the point and assertive.

 "The politely squeaky wheel will get the oil"

 If you sense you are getting nowhere ask for a second opinion.
 I do not know how successful this ploy is.
-It seems to work at times; other times it may be that all it does is antagonise an already arrogant person on whom you so desperately rely.
+It seems to work; other times maybe all it does is antagonise an already arrogant person on whom you so desperately rely.

 Be respectfully tolerant of your orthopaedic surgeon